vector818/mocksocialmediawebsite/README.md

 > **Fork information:**
 > This repository is a fork of [arvinsroom/mocksocialmediawebsite](https://github.com/arvinsroom/mocksocialmediawebsite) by Arvin Jagayat.
-> The only changes made here are to enable running the entire service (frontend, backend, and MySQL database) fully in Docker containers, including MySQL running in Docker.
+> The changes made here allow running the frontend and backend in Docker while connecting to an external MySQL instance (e.g., Amazon RDS).
 > All core functionality and documentation remain unchanged.

 ---

-## Running the project fully in Docker
+## Running the project with an external MySQL database

-You can run the whole service (frontend, backend, and MySQL) using Docker Compose.
+You can run the frontend and backend with Docker Compose while pointing to a managed MySQL service.
 There are two configurations available:

+### Prepare environment

+1. Copy `.env.example` to `.env`.
+2. Fill in the Amazon RDS (or other managed MySQL) connection details.

 ### Development mode